tatdig/TDCoin-lightning/README.md

 `lightningd` can be configured either by passing options via the command line, or via a configuration file.
 Command line options will always override the values in the configuration file.

-To use a configuration file, create a file named `config` within your lightning directory (eg. `~/.lightning/config`).
+To use a configuration file, create a file named `config` within your top-level lightning directory or network subdirectory (eg. `~/.lightning/config` or `~/.lightning/bitcoin/config`).
 See `man -l doc/lightningd-config.5`.

 ## Further information